Dosage Form: tablet

-  Read this Medication Guide before you start taking Carbamazepine tablets and each time you get a refill.
+Read this Medication Guide before you start taking Carbamazepine Tablets USP and each time you get a refill.
 There may be new information.
 This information does not take the place of talking to your healthcare provider about your medical condition or treatment.

-Do not stop taking Carbamazepine tablets without first talking to your healthcare provider.
+Do not stop taking Carbamazepine without first talking to your healthcare provider.

 Stopping Carbamazepine suddenly can cause serious problems.